rstacruz/phrasegen.rb/README.md

  * Secures the master password better than Supergenpass against brute-force and rainbow table attacks (no MD5, many iterations with salts, etc).

- * Easier to type on your mobile phone.
+ * The generated passwords are easier to type on your mobile phone.

 ![xkcd][img]
 [img]: http://imgs.xkcd.com/comics/password_strength.png